-The Strategic report sets out the Group's policy towards employees and how it engages with them in greater detail on pages 9 and 16-17.
-CyanConnode's value is created through innovation, which is a product of motivated employees.
-They are of central importance to the Group's success, and the directors believe that the CyanConnode culture and core values create an environment for engaged and successful employees.
-The HR department supports managers to look after employee needs.
+The Strategic report sets out the Group's policy towards employees and how it engages with them in greater detail on pages 9-11 and 19-20.
+CyanConnode's employees are of central importance to the Group's success, and the directors believe that the CyanConnode culture and core values create an environment for engaged and successful employees.
+The Group's HR department supports employees and managers to look after employee needs.

-- C. The need to foster the Company's business relationships with suppliers, customers and others - See pages 9 to 10. - D. The impact of the Group's operations on the community and the environment
+C. The need to foster the Company's business relationships with suppliers, customers and others